Sunday, July 24, 2016

 Aroma and Flavor – 2.5 out of 3 mugs

-Once opened the anise, horehound and vanilla is noted.
+Once opened, the anise, horehound, and vanilla are noted.
 It was quite pleasant and inviting!
 The blend was a little medicinal.
 The first sip found a sweet and creamy vanilla with other traditional root beer flavors.
 This is to my liking.
-By the second drink you get the intense guarana and other spices bite.
+You get the intense guarana and other spices bite by the second drink.
 The longer I enjoyed the beverage, the greater the medicinal flavor was noted.

 Head – 2.25 out of 3 mugs

 The head is frothy but small.
-I was well over a minute to fully dissipate.
+It took well over a minute to fully dissipate.

 Zip – 2.0 out of 3 mugs